Abrie282/CMPG-323-OVERVIEW-34962913/README.md

 This is the link to my Project 3 repo: https://github.com/Abrie282/CMPG-323-34962913-Project3.git

+# CMPG-323-34962913-Project3
+This Readme will be used to describe project 3 and it's functionality.

+The brancging strategy used: I cloned the repo onto my computer and worked on the main/master branch and commited the changes using github desktop.

+This repo was not created 7 days ago, I had to create a new one and refork the original repo because I ran into an error that I could not fix for the longest time.

+The Home page will include the Zones, Categories, Devices and Logout.
+Users can be registered and login.
+Zones, Devices and Categories can be managed, thus added, deleted and or edited.

 This is the link to my Project 4 repo: https://github.com/Abrie282/CMPG-323-Project-4-34962913.git

 This is the link to my Project 5 repo: https://github.com/Abrie282/CMPG-323-Project-5---34962913.git